Clash of styles: Hard-hitting Getafe faces Messi’s Barcelona - WHIZ News

 Rodríguez has been included among the small group of players that the Spanish sports media speculates is in the orbit of Barcelona.

-Barcelona is reported to be planning to ask la Liga for permission to sign a player outside the transfer window to fill in for the long-term injury sustained by Ousmane Dembele.
+Barcelona has asked the league for permission to sign a player outside the transfer window to fill in for the long-term injury sustained by Ousmane Dembele.
 He will miss the rest of the season after surgery on a torn right hamstring.
 Striker Luis Suárez is also out for several weeks.

 Barcelona coach Quique Setién, a confessed follower of Cruyff’s school, needs a win to keep the pressure on leader Real Madrid.
 Barcelona trails Madrid by three points.
 Getafe is another seven points back.